WhatWR/datawow-test/README.md

 for ORM

+## Backend
 The backend for this project is built using NestJS.
-You can find the backend repository [here]([https://google.com/](https://github.com/WhatWR/datawow-test/tree/main/backend))
+You can find the backend repository [here](https://github.com/WhatWR/datawow-test/tree/main/backend).

+## Frontend
 The frontend for this project is built using Next.js.
-You can find the frontend repository [here]([https://google.com/](https://github.com/WhatWR/datawow-test/tree/main/frontend)).
+You can find the frontend repository [here](https://github.com/WhatWR/datawow-test/tree/main/frontend).